jeremytammik/tbc/a/2038_highlight_link.md

 Look at an exploration of different approaches to modifying pipe length in the blog post series on [implementing a rolling offset](http://thebuildingcoder.typepad.com/blog/2014/01/final-rolling-offset-using-pipecreate.html).

-Just moving the neighbor elements will keep all the connections intact.
+Just moving the neighbour elements will keep all the connections intact.

-To add another approach, for those MEP curves without neighbor connections:
+To add another approach, for those MEP curves without neighbour connections:
 We may also extend the curve directly by its connector, which means no new line or assigning a location curve is needed:

 <pre><code class="language-cs">Connector connector = getMyConnector();